chiaxin/MayaAPI101/cpp/maya_api_cpp_command_arguments.md

 ### Using MSyntax::addFlag and MSyntax::addArg

-The `MSyntax::addFlag` can be add a new flag in command.</br>
+The `MSyntax::addFlag` can be add a new flag in command.
-We need specific its type in 3rd argument by MSyntax's enum.</br>
+We need specific its type in 3rd argument by MSyntax's enum.
-For example, We want to add a flag called "-f" and "-flag".</br>
+For example, We want to add a flag called "-f" and "-flag".
 And it is a "string" type argument.

 ```cpp